Blog

 Is it compliant to create webpages with information on each wine on my wine brand’s website?

-This approach risks not being compliant for several reasons.
+This approach is not complaint for several reasons.

 Most platforms used to build websites contain tracking software which could store data about customers who view your e-labels.
 This is explicitly forbidden by the law – see 2021/2117, Article 16a (32) (c) for more information.

-Furthermore, to be compliant, no sales or marketing material can appear anywhere on those pages, according to the law.
+Furthermore, to be compliant, sales or marketing material shared in addition to the required details is prohibited.

 Lastly, the content would have to appear in one or more official E.U. language which is easily understood by the consumer to be compliant.